-Writing a check is something many of us do on a regular basis.
-Follow these key steps to complete yours quickly and efficiently.
-By writing every check this way, you’ll be able to move your money safely, quickly and protect yourself from fraud.
+Follow these key steps to fill out a check quickly and correctly.
+Write every check this way to move your money safely, speedily and protect yourself against fraud.

 1. Fill out the date

-In the top right corner of the check you’ll see a line where you enter the date.
-This helps you and the person you’re giving the check to keep an accurate record of when and where you made the payment.
+In the top right corner of the check is a line to put the date.
+This helps you and the person receiving the check to keep an accurate record of when and where you made the payment.

 2. Enter the payee name